fomy/destor/README.md

 2. start a restore task,
    > destor -r<jobid> /path/to/restore -p"a line as in config file"

-3. lookup statistics of system,
+3. show the current statistics of system,
    > destor -s

-4. help
+4. show help
    > destor -h

 5. make a trace